Mailclark/bot2hook/README.md

 ### Define the local domain

-Edit the `/etc/hosts` file with your favorite editor and with root permission.
+Edit the `/etc/hosts` file with your favorite editor and with root permissions.
 Add this line in the file.

 ```